Rawrshak/Asset-Frameworks/Drafts/PublicAssetMetadata.md

 ## Abstract

-The public asset metadata is standardized so that all front-end applications know how to parse and show information about each asset.
+The public asset metadata is a metadata framework that all front-end applications know how to parse and show information about each asset.
 This will also be downloaded, processed, and displayed in Rawrshak-enabled games.

 Todo: The public metadata will now contain subcategory data that will be viewable by anyone.
 The reason in-game asset data should be public is because others won't be able to download and view the asset if it's only downloadable by the owner.
 I need to update this to include that data for each type and subtype of asset.